-5.4 Rights and Responsibilities of Student Aid Recipients

-5.4-1 Fair Evaluation of Financial Need/Federal Needs Analysis Methodology Meridian Technology Center utilizes the Free Application for Federal Student Aid (FAFSA).
-The Expected Family contribution (EFC) formula is the standard formula used in determining financial need.
-To be eligible for PELL, a student must have a nine-month EFC of 6656 or less for 2023-2024.
+- 5.4 Rights and Responsibilities of Student Aid Recipients - 5.4-1 Fair Evaluation of Financial Need/Federal Needs Analysis Methodology Meridian Technology Center utilizes the Free Application for Federal Student Aid (FAFSA).
+The Student Aid Index is the standard number the FAFSA calculates and is used in determining financial need.
+To be eligible for PELL, a student must have a SAI of 7395 or less for 2024-2025.